wiyco/PS-history-clear/README.md

 # PS-history-clear

-The command of clear all history in PowerShell.
+The alias of clear all history in PowerShell.

 ## Installation